 For all intents and purposes, this was the first time I knew of a single terrorist act that was being watched and talked about the whole world over.
 Growing up, I’d heard of things like the Berlin Wall coming down, the Gulf War crisis and the escalation of the Bosnian conflict and the Siege of Sarajevo.

 By 9/11 though, things were different.
-I was old enough to fathom the issue for all its gravity.
+I was old enough to fathom the issue in all its gravity.
 Somehow knowing the world would never quite be the same again.

 Making promises that, when I was old enough, she’d take me back to America with her one day to ride the subway, go out on the boat to circle the Statue of Liberty and eat a big pizza at Times Square… Ninja Turtle fans will understand.